toros-astro/corral/docs/source/tutorial/tuto04.rst

 .. warning::

-    SQLite_ by disign is not capable of serve as multiprocess database.
-So is highly recommended to run the steps with the ``--sync`` flag.
+    By design, SQLite_ is not capable to serve as a multiprocess database, so it is highly recommended to run the steps with the ``--sync`` flag.

 Here is a **run** example output